Keyboard shortcuts

 Working with a note follows a natural lifecycle: you create the note and upload your source documents, submit them for transcription, review and edit the resulting markdown in the editor, and finally export the finished document in the format you need.
 At any stage you can return, make changes, and re-export.

 A note can hold multiple uploaded files — for example, several photos of handwritten pages, or a PDF alongside a scanned cover image.
 The transcribed content from all those files is combined into a single editable body.
-If the document contains diagrams or figures, those are extracted separately and appear on the Diagrams tab.
+If the document contains figures — images, charts, molecular structures, or other visuals — those are extracted separately and appear on the Figures tab.

 When you no longer need a note, you can archive it to keep your dashboard tidy.
 Archived notes aren't deleted — you can retrieve them any time.